ananduee/machine-learning-for-software-engineers/README.md

 - [x] [A Visual Introduction to Machine Learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) - Notes have been added in Introduction section.
 Very good article overall gives a good overview of decison tree model and importance of varibales.
 - [x] [A Gentle Guide to Machine Learning](https://blog.monkeylearn.com/a-gentle-guide-to-machine-learning/)
 - [ ] [Introduction to Machine Learning for Developers](http://blog.algorithmia.com/introduction-machine-learning-developers/)
+  - unsupervised learning is used for pattern detection.
+  - K-means clustering is an unservised algorithm where data is given along with number of groups.
+It then uses distance metric to minimize eucledian distance from the centroid.
+Each data point is assigned to a centorid in each iteration.
+    - Each group which results from K-means clustering is calling Vornoi-cell.
+  - Supervised learning is when data is pre-labelled.
+They are used in regression or classification.
+    - Classification algorithms are mainly of three types Naive-Bayes classifier, Decison tree, Neural network.
+    - In naive-bayes features are independent of each other
 - [ ] [Machine Learning basics for a newbie](https://www.analyticsvidhya.com/blog/2015/06/machine-learning-basics/)
 - [ ] [How do you explain Machine Learning and Data Mining to non Computer Science people?](https://www.quora.com/How-do-you-explain-Machine-Learning-and-Data-Mining-to-non-Computer-Science-people)
 - [ ] [Machine Learning: Under the hood.
 Blog post explains the principles of machine learning in layman terms.
 Simple and clear](https://georgemdallas.wordpress.com/2013/06/11/big-data-data-mining-and-machine-learning-under-the-hood/)